CS-DS-125/125book/py4e_rst/08-lists.rst

-   When we read and parse files, there are many opportunities to encounter input that can crash our program so it is a good idea to revisit the *guardian* pattern when it comes writing programs that read through a file and look for a “needle in the haystack”.
+   When we read and parse files, there are many opportunities to encounter input that can crash our program so it is a good idea to revisit the *guardian* pattern when it comes writing programs that read through a file and look for a "needle in the haystack".

    Let’s revisit our program that is looking for the day of the week on the from lines of our file: